stashed/docs/docs/guides/latest/workloads/deployment.md

 stash-recovered-867688ddd5-zswhs   1/1     Running   0          22m
 ```

-Verify that the sample data has been restored in `/source/data` directory of the `stash-recovered` pods of a Deployment using the following command,
+Verify that the sample data has been restored in `/source/data` directory of the `stash-recovered` pods of the Deployment using the following command,

 ```console
 $ kubectl exec -n demo stash-recovered-867688ddd5-67xr8 -- cat /source/data/data.txt